| About Our School

 Due to the COVID crisis, the school was closed from March until October 2020.
 St. Martin's has only recently reopened, however only with a capacity of 20% of students with the plan to fully reopen in early 2021, depending on the development of the current situation.
 We have observed that the long layoff has had a negative impact on the children.
 With no access to the safe space of the school, children are not guaranteed a meal and are more exposed to child abuse and domestic violence.

 We need your support to get ready to reopen the school for all its pupils.
-Find out how you can help here.
+Find out how you can help and donate here.

 Want to find our more about how you can support our school?